Bad-Gandalf/milestone4-recipe-website/README.md

 ## Deployment
 - Project was deployed to heroku with ease.
-- Created Procfile and requirements.txt
+- Created Procfile and requirements.txt for dependencies.
 - Created new heroku app and set environment variables.
 - Linked my Github and environment with Heroku
 - Pushed to heroku.